 Core aeration improves oxygen flow.

 Georgia soil tends to have a high clay content.
-By the end of fall, the earth is packed down after a full summer of kids and pets playing on the lawn, not to mention the impact of your weekly mowing.
-This compression often keeps air from circulating among your grass roots, stifling the process of nutrients and stunting growth.
+By the end of fall, the earth is packed down after a whole summer of kids and pets playing on the lawn, not to mention the impact of your weekly mowing.
+This compression often keeps air from circulating among your grassroots, stifling the process of nutrients and stunting growth.
 Core plugging removes small sections of the ground, allowing oxygen to reach the root system at a time when – for some varieties of grass – it’s needed the most.
 Nearly all lawns benefit from core aeration.
 Now, all you have to determine is the appropriate timing.

 Aeration complements several other lawn care activities.